ombulabs/blog/_posts/2020-09-16-creating-a-snap-chat-mini.markdown

 Depending on the nature of your mini, you may need to store some data related to the user's state/actions (you may want to store an ID you get from a service, a timestamp when a user did some action, etc).
 We needed to store if a user had already done one specific action.
 For simple data like this, you can use the SDK's provided methods to write and read the local storage.
 Don't confuse this with the browser's local storage API: the local storage provided by the SDK is similar in some aspects but it has an async nature while the browser's locale storage is synchronous.

 You can use it to store simple string key/value pairs.
-You can store small and simple object by "stringifying" them first, but you shouldn't abuse this.
+You can store small and simple objects by "stringifying" them first, but you shouldn't abuse this.

 If you need to store more data, more complex data, or if you need a database to share data between users, you'll need to handle that within your own infrastructure.